storj/docs/src/pages/dcs/how-tos/how-to-hod-rod-file-transfer-performance-on-storj-dcs/index.md

 With larger files, your local hardware starts to become the limiting factor for transfer speed.
 Multiple concurrent segment transfers each require their own chunk of memory to complete, so determining peak performance relies on calculating the amount of memory that can be dedicated to the transfer.
 Since the segment size is a constant 64MB, the rest of the math is simple.

-For example, a 10GB file could theoretically be transferred with 160 concurrency segments, since 64MB \* 160 equals 10GB.
-However, this optimal parallelism requires enough memory that matches the size of the file (10GB).
-So it may not actually be the best option on every system.
+For example, a 10GB file could theoretically be transferred with 160 concurrency segments since 64MB \* 160 equals 10GB.
+However, this optimal parallelism requires enough memory that matches the file size (10GB).
+So it may not be the best option on every system.

 Rclone also offers the advantage of being able to transfer multiple files in parallel with the `--transfers` flag.
 For example, multiple 1GB files could be transferred simultaneously with this command, modified from the single file example above: